 Last week, some Bitergians were in Pasadena (California) for SCaLE18x.
 During the conference, the Linux Foundation Members Summit (LFMS) was canceled.
 We were shocked.

 In fact, this kind of announcement wasn’t something new: Many conferences have been canceled all over the world, and this undoubtedly affects open source communities.
 Because of the LFMS cancellation, Bitergians spent some extra days in Pasadena, and that’s when the idea was born to analyze the impact COVID-19 may have on open source development.
-We named this analysis “the open source software development resistance to a zombie apocalypse“.
+We named this analysis “the open source software development resistance“.

 What were our initial expectations before the experiment?
 As open source software development is traditionally related to remote collaboration and since one of the recommendations to stop COVID-19 is to work remotely from home, it shouldn’t be a big challenge for open source maintainers.
 For this reason, we didn’t expect any big difference in maintainers activity.